AlbertoCentonze/CS107-project2/README.md

 # EPFL - CS107 Project 2

-A game inspired from Superpacman built in Java.
+A game inspired from Superpacman built with Java.

 ## How to launch the game
 To run the game just launch the main class from Play.java and choose which mode you want to play.